Aug 27, 2020

 ROBERT: I can't imagine what it would like be to have to skip and jump like that.

-JAD: Okay, so this next story, this next translation story or maybe it's a mis-translation story, I don't know.
-This next story actually, we should say, it contains a lot of obscenities.
+JAD: Hey!
+This next story, actually we should say, it contains a lot of obscenities.
 A lot of obscenities coming up.
 A lot of strong, graphic language.
-If that's not something you're into or if you've got kids around, I would advise you to skip forward about nine and a half minutes.
+If that's not something you're into or if you've got kids around, I would advise you to skip forward about nine-and-a-half minutes.
 All right, if you're still here?

 ELLEN HORNE: Yeah.
 We're rolling.

-JAD: This one comes from our Executive Producer Ellen Horne.
+JAD: This one comes from our executive producer, Ellen Horne.

 ROBERT: Okay, so you should start the story, Ellen Horne.

-JAD: Yeah.
-So, how did -- were you at this show?
+JAD: Yay.
+So, how did—were you at this show?
 Like ...

 ELLEN: Yeah.
 So you guys know Nick Nuciforo, who helped us arrange the tour for Radiolab?